The Global Fund to Fight AIDS, Tuberculosis and Malaria

 The Global Fund is a financing mechanism rather than an implementing agency.
 Programs are implemented by in-country partners such as ministries of health, while the Global Fund secretariat, whose staff only have an office in Geneva, monitor the programs.
 Implementation is overseen by Country Coordinating Mechanisms, country-level committees consisting of in-country stakeholders that need to include, according to Global Fund requirements, a broad spectrum of representatives from government, NGOs, faith-based organizations, the private sector, and people living with the diseases.
 This system has kept the Global Fund secretariat smaller than other international bureaucracies.
 The model has also raised concerns about conflict of interest, as some of the stakeholders represented on the Country Coordinating Mechanisms may also receive money from the Global Fund, either as grant recipients, sub-recipients, private persons (e.g. for travel or participation at seminars) or contractors.

+In January 2025, President Donald Trump’s administration implemented a comprehensive freeze on new funding for most foreign aid programs, including contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+This action has raised concerns about the potential impact on global health initiatives, as the U.S. has been a significant donor to the Global Fund.
+In response, the Global Fund is seeking to increase private sector contributions to mitigate potential shortfalls resulting from reduced government funding.

 Creation

 At the end of the 20th century, international political will to improve coordinated efforts to fight the world's deadliest infectious diseases began to materialize.
 US Ambassador to the UN Richard Holbrooke recognized early on that diseases such as AIDS and Malaria posed as national security threat and advocated for policy that would shore up against those threats.
 Through various multilateral fora, consensus around creating a new international financial vehicle to combat these diseases emerged.
 In this context the World Health Organization (WHO) called for a "Massive Attack on Diseases of Poverty" in December 1999.
 The original concept suggested tackling "malaria, tuberculosis, unsafe pregnancy, AIDS, diarrheal diseases, acute respiratory infections and measles".
 This list would steadily narrow to only include the three diseases the Global Fund fights today: HIV/AIDS, TB, and malaria.

 In April 2001, in Abuja, Nigeria at a summit of African leaders, United Nations Secretary General Kofi Annan made the first explicit public call by a highly visible global leader for this new funding mechanism, proposing "the creation of a Global Fund, dedicated to the battle against HIV/AIDS and other infectious diseases".
 Secretary General Annan made the first contribution to the Global Fund in 2001.
 Having just been named the recipient of the 2001 Philadelphia Liberty Medal, Annan announced he would donate his US$100,000 award to the Global Fund "war chest" he had just proposed creating.
 In June 2001 the United Nations General Assembly endorsed the creation of a global fund to fight HIV/AIDS.